Category: Caucasus Russia Ukraine

 Just as Partha Chatterjee had suggested, scholars have assumed him to be thinking and writing from within an essentially Bourgeoisie, liberal enlightenment paradigm.
 This approach implicitly and located Islamic tradition of thought in an irreconcilable opposition to Western Enlightenment thought.
 However, rereading Gökalp and focusing especially on his language and conceptual scheme, one discovers the undeniable existence of Islamic tradition of thought.
 He not only tries to consciously accommodate Western social sciences within Islamic social-legal theory, but every single concept he uses while translating from European thought has a long history in Islamic tradition of thought.
 Accounting for such evidence requires overcoming the dichotomous understanding of Western and Islamic traditions.
 Indeed, Islamic thought has a definite affinity with Western tradition through both the common influence of ancient Greek philosophy and a history of systematic theoretical thinking.
 This suggests that Gökalp’s nationalist thought is not simply imported verbatim from European sources; rather it is an appropriation of an existing and receptive tradition which determines and delimits the characteristics of his nationalism.

-Christopher A. Molnar (Indiana U, US)
+Category: Central Europe Christopher A. Molnar (Indiana U, US)

 Communities of Victims: Croatian Émigrés and German Expellees in Postwar West Germany